almic/zombie-game/README.md

 My first game project, an arcade-style zombie FPS.
 Collect weapons, ammo, and blast zombies.

+# Build + Run

+0. Obtain a C++ compiler for your platform (not handled by build here)
+1. Clone custom godot repo
+2. Compile godot, custom.py should be chosen by platform?
+(LLVM on linux/ optional flag?)
+3. Ideally, copy into steam folder and rename files (this should be an optional flag thing)
+4. Deal with Terrain3D if it has changed, game repo contains latest builds (not handled here)
+5. Clone game repo and open in Godot
+6. (Contributing) Apply text editor settings for game.
+Specifically:
+    - Space indentation
+    - Trim trailing whitespace
+    - Trim trailing newlines (should be enabled by default but check anyway)

 # TODO

+- [ ] Fix forward input bug for vehicles.
+Seems to not decay forward input when the button is released by the player.
 - [ ] Make zombie face position of navigation target when nav ends, otherwise they could fail to look fully towards the target and "miss" the goal
 - [ ] Check that chase / attack goals are navigating correctly.
 Looks like chase